 Now, you might be wondering . . .

 How do I know if my candy thermometer is working properly?

-- Grease a small pan with butter and line with parchment paper.
-I use one of these 6x6 inch pans because I like my caramels to be thick, but you could use a bread pan or something similar.
+- Grease a small pan with butter or coconut oil and line it with parchment paper.
+I use one of these 6×6 inch pans because I like my caramels to be thick, but you could use a bread pan or something similar.

-- In a medium-sized pot, combine cream and rapadura sugar.
-The mixture will bubble up quite a bit so make sure there is a lot of room at the top, but you need the mixture to be deep enough to get a good reading with your candy thermometer.
-If possible, clip your thermometer to the side of the pot, like this.
+- Add the cream and rapadura sugar to a medium-size pot.
+The mixture will bubble up quite a bit so make sure there is a lot of room at the top.
+If possible, clip your thermometer to the side of the pot, like is pictured in the photo.
 Not only does clipping it mean you don't have to hold it, it also ensures more accurate readings than placing the thermometer in and then pulling it out into cooler air throughout the cooking process.

-- Bring mixture to a boil and then reduce heat to medium - I set my stove to just a little over the exact medium mark.
-Stir often, then when the mixture reaches 225F stir constantly until it reaches 240F to prevent the caramel from burning.
+- Bring the mixture to a boil on the stovetop and then reduce to medium heat – I set my stove to just a little over the exact medium mark.
+Stir often, then when the mixture reaches 225°F stir constantly until it reaches 240°F (soft ball stage) to prevent the caramel from burning.
 In my kitchen, it takes about twenty minutes from start to finish.

-- When the caramel reaches 240F, quickly pour it into your greased dish/baking pan and allow to cool to room temperature.
+- When the caramel reaches 240°F, quickly pour it into your prepared pan and allow to cool to room temperature.
 Once the caramel is room temperature, pop it in the freezer for about five minutes to make it easier to cut.